digitalocean/do-agent/README.md

 ### Special Note For SELinux Users

 The do-agent install script sets the `nis_enabled` flag to 1.
-Without this setting the do-aegnt cannot reach the network to perform authentication or send metrics to DigitalOcean backend servers.
+Without this setting the do-agent cannot reach the network to perform authentication or send metrics to DigitalOcean backend servers.
 If you reverse this action, or install the do-agent on a machine manually you will need to run `setsebool -P nis_enabled 1 && systemctl daemon-reexec` otherwise the do-agent will not operate.

 ## Installation